hanzoai/ROCm/docs/preview/index.md

 - [ROCm 7.0 Beta release notes](release.rst) with feature details and support matrix
 - [Installation instructions](install/index.rst) for the ROCm 7.0 Beta and the Instinct Driver
+- [Docker images for AI training and inference](benchmark-docker/index.rst) including the ROCm 7.0 Beta and AI workload benchmarks